Table of Contents

 - 6 How do you clean and care for patio furniture?

 When evaluating outdoor furniture, you’re probably going to look for many of the same characteristics that you value in indoor tables, chairs and sofas – durability, comfort and style (and of course price).
 The primary difference, however, is that patio furniture has to endure exposure to the weather outside.
+While there is virtually no 100% weatherproof patio furniture, there are big differences based on the materials used.

 Before you decide, it’s important to understand the strengths and weaknesses of various material options.
 Determine how well each aligns with the requirements of your residential or commercial environment, as well as your personal preferences and priorities.
 Choosing the “best” material for outdoor patio furniture is dependent on matching your specific needs with the inherent qualities of each substance, since each situation is unique.